Deerfield Street, New Jersey

 Deerfield is located on New Jersey Route 77, 6.6 mi north of Bridgeton.
-Deerfield has a post office with ZIP code 08313; the post office uses the Deerfield Street name.
+Deerfield has a post office with ZIP Code 08313; the post office uses the Deerfield Street name.

 Demographics

+Deerfield Street first appeared as a census designated place in the 2020 U.S. census.

+As of 2020, the population of the area was 230.

+Education

+Students are zoned to Upper Deerfield Township School District (for elementary school) and Cumberland Regional School District (for high school).